-- Classrooms are well-organised, well lit, well resourced and clutter free. - Full appreciation and provision of access requirements for all children - Visually clear classrooms - All areas of school are disability accessible - Stimulating external play areas, including outdoor adventure area and large school field with a quiet garden area - Areas of the playground designated for different activities. - Accessible toilets - Appropriately sized tables, chairs and furniture for each class to give full access for pupils. - Displays in the classroom assist learning and encourage interaction. - Flexible learning inside and outside - Water available in all classrooms - Library accessible to all pupils

-9) Transition from year to year, setting to setting

-- Meetings are held between the present and the next class teacher

-- Whole school transition day at end of year

-- Good liaison with secondary schools

-- Secondary taster days

-- Close links with Sunny Corner pre-
+- All areas of school are disability accessible - Stimulating external play areas, including outdoor adventure area and large school field with a quiet garden area - Areas of the playground designated for different activities. - Accessible toilets - Appropriately sized tables, chairs and furniture for each class to give full access for pupils. - Displays in the classroom assist learning, encourage interaction and promote excellence in the children's work. - Flexible learning inside and outside - Water available in all classrooms - Library accessible to all pupils - 9) Transition from year to year, setting to setting - Meetings are held between the present and the next class teacher - Whole school transition day at end of year - Good liaison with secondary schools - Secondary taster days - Close links with Sunny Corner preschool - Transition programme for new reception children including 'Stay and Play' days - School meeting for new Reception children held in July